 Tanvi Desai serves as the Director of Rehabilitation Services at Parker.
 In her role, Tanvi oversees the daily operations of Parker’s outpatient rehabilitation programs.
 Tanvi is a passionate advocate for therapy services as a treatment for Parkinson’s disease.
 She works closely with therapists to identify and implement therapeutic, person-centered approaches based upon an individual’s disease stage.
 Recognizing that caring for an individual living with Parkinson’s disease comes with unique challenges, Tanvi regularly provides Parkinson’s disease specific training to care partners and caregivers.
 Topics often include: safe transfers and the benefits of speech therapy.

 Chair Chi: Tai Chi in a Chair for Movement Impaired Populations

 Patrick Griffith, Founder, Chair Chi

 In this interactive session, Chair Chi Founder Pat Griffith will share what is Chair Chi and how it was created.
-You will learn elements of Chair Chi including breathing techniques for seniors and why are these techniques important and how do they benefit the senior population; warm up and cool down (Chi gung) exercises and stretches for seniors.
+You will learn elements of Chair Chi including breathing techniques for seniors and why these techniques important and how they benefit the senior population; warm up and cool down (Chi gung) exercises and stretches for seniors.
 Pat will share information on what the exercises are, what parts of the body we will be working and how they benefit the senior population.
-Then there will be some demonstrations of the exercises, put plan to get involved as Pat goes over the Chair Chi form (dance), first through demonstration of the dance then through group participation.
+Then there will be some demonstrations of the exercises, so plan to get involved as Pat goes over the Chair Chi form (dance), first through demonstration of the dance then through group participation.
 There will be plenty of time for questions and answers to explore how you can incorporate Chair Chi into your life enrichment program.